 In that sense, you hold plenty of power to make a significant change.
 But, in case you need some extra ideas that can help you get your children a bit closer to preserving and enriching the environment, keep on reading.

 Small things matter

-As mentioned, children will do what they see their parent do.
+As mentioned, children will do what they see their parents do.
 If your goal is to teach your child more about an eco-friendly lifestyle, you should start with the most basic yet essential habits that can make a huge difference in the long run.

 For example, always turn the water off when you brush your teeth or wash your hands.
 Your child will see that and adopt such practice as a normal routine.
 Whenever you leave the room don’t forget to turn the lights off.
 Show your child how you can plug out all your appliances when you’re leaving for a trip.
 There are plenty of other small details that your kid will notice and start copying.

-Fun with recycling
+Fun with Recycling

 Recycling is also something kids will learn from their parents, but you can make this whole concept a lot more entertaining and appealing to children with the right mindset and passion.
 For starters, you can make special recycling bins just for your little one(s) so that they can reach them easily.

-Use colorful design for all the bins so that the kids can start differentiating them quicker and easier.
+Use a colorful design for all the bins so that the kids can start differentiating them quicker and easier.
 Moreover, you can always play the recycling game, and have your kids guess and/or draw the things that can be recycled contrary to the ones that cannot.

 Be smart with your purchases